sowmyashreenagaraju/Data-Visualization-on-Farmers-Market-using-R/README.md

 # Data-Visualization-on-Farmer's-Market-Data
-Analyzing and cleaning the Farmer's Market using R
+The project focuses on Analyzing, Cleaning and creating detailed report on the findings using R.